kalxas/rasdaman/doc/main/05_geo-services-guide.rst

         "description": "reproject input files.",

-        // Run bash command before importing file(s) to coverage "when": "before_ingestion",
+        // Run bash command before importing file(s) to coverage "when": "before_import",

         // Bash command which should be run for each input file "cmd": "gdalwarp -t_srs EPSG:4326 -tr 0.02 0.02 -overwrite \"${file:path}\" \"${file:path}.projected\"",

         // If set to true, when a bash command line returns any error, wcst_import
         // terminates immediately.
-Only valid for before_ingestion hooks.
+Only valid for before_import hooks.
         "abort_on_error": true,

         // wcst_import will consider the specified path(s) as the actual file(s)
         // to be imported after running the hook, rather than the original file.
         // This is an array of paths where globbing is allowed (same as the
         // "input":"paths" option.
-Only valid for before_ingestion hooks.
+Only valid for before_import hooks.
         "replace_path": ["${file:path}.projected"]
       },